kurtosis-tech/kurtosis-docs/testsuite-details.md

 Next Steps
 ----------
-Now that you understand more about the internals of a testsuite, you can head over to [the quickstart instructions](./quickstart.md) to bootstrap your own testsuite (if you haven't already) or visit [the architecture docs](./architecture.md) to learn more about the Kurtosis platform at a high level.
+Now that you understand more about the internals of a testsuite, you can:

+* Head over to [the quickstart instructions](./quickstart.md) to bootstrap your own testsuite (if you haven't already)
+* Visit [the architecture docs](./architecture.md) to learn more about the Kurtosis platform at a high level.
+* Check out [the instructions for running in CI](./running-in-ci.md) to see what's necessary to get Kurtosis running in your CI environment